Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

-\textbf{Outlining the paper} (a more detailed outline follows as Section~\ref{sec:outline}), in the rest of the Introduction we introduce the separation results and show how applying them naively, using the separator alone, gives an algorithm worse than existing ones for \mcsp; perhaps this is why such algorithms have not already been developed.
-Then, we sketch how, under optimistic assumptions, using small separators \emph{in conjunction with} existing ``\mc'' analyses gives an improvement.
-In the body of the paper we turn this into a rigorous analysis of a faster new algorithm for \mcsp.
-We then describe a general framework for this ``\smc'' approach to the design and analysis of polynomial-space, exponential-time algorithms based on small balanced separators, and use it to obtain faster algorithms for \nds, calling upon the method in significantly greater generality than was needed for \mcsp.
-We conclude with some thoughts on the method, including the likely limitation that the (polynomial-space) algorithms based on it will be slower than exponential-space dynamic programming algorithms based on small pathwidth.
+\textbf{Outline of the paper.} (A more detailed outline follows as Section~\ref{sec:outline}.)
+In the rest of the Introduction we introduce the separation results and discuss applying them to \mrcsp, or simply \mcsp.
+In \mcsp, the input is a graph, together with a score function for each vertex and each edge whose values depend on the color of the vertex or the endpoints of the edge, respectively.
+The task is to color the vertices with colors from $[r]=\{1,\dots,r\}$ such that the sum of all scores is maximized.
+An important special case is \textsc{Max Cut} where $r=2$ and the score functions always return 0, except when it is a score function of an edge and the two endpoints of the edge do not have the same color, in which case the score function returns 1.
+We will show how applying the separation results naively, using the separator alone, gives an algorithm worse than existing ones for \mcsp ; perhaps this is why such algorithms have not already been developed.
+Then, we sketch how, under optimistic assumptions, using small separators \emph{in conjunction with} existing \mc analyses gives an improvement.
+In the body of the paper we turn this into a rigorous analysis of a faster algorithm for \mcsp.
+We then describe a general framework, ``\smc'', to design and analyze polynomial-space, exponential-time algorithms based on small balanced separators.
+We use it to obtain faster algorithms for \nds, calling upon the method in significantly greater generality than was needed for \mcsp.
+We conclude with some thoughts on the method, including the likely limitation that the (polynomial-space) algorithms based on it will be slower than exponential-space dynamic programming algorithms based on path decompositions.

 We now introduce the main separation results we will use.
 The \emph{bisection width} of a graph is the minimum number of edges between vertices belonging to different parts, over all partitions of the vertex sets into two parts whose size differs by at most one.
 Monien and Preis~\cite{MonienP01,MonienP06} proved the following upper bound on the bisection width of cubic graphs.